Schedule of Copyhold & Freehold Properties

 d) Transferred by George Harman to his nephew Samuel Harman 30 June 1875.
 Occupier Samuel Whitlock.

 e) Transferred by Samuel Harman dec’d to his executors William Barden Harman, John Muir Curwen & John Courtenay Jackson 2 August 1893.
 Occupier Ebenezer Windsor.
+He was the landlord from 1893 to 1949.

 f) Enfranchised by The Law of Property Act 1922 on 1 January 1926.